Skip Navigation

 MS, CCC-SLP

 is a Speech-Language Pathologist in the Norwood clinic.
 She has experience servicing elementary and middle school aged clients in the public school and clinical settings.
 Her areas of assessment and treatment include receptive and expressive language, articulation and phonology, pragmatic language, autism spectrum disorder, and AAC.
 Kayla is interested in pursuing opportunities working with early intervention aged clients and expanding her knowledge in natural language acquisition.
+In addition, Kayla completed the Meaningful Speech Course on Gestalt Language Processing and is a member of the NLA Trained Clinician Registry.
 She believes in using a play–based approach to best support clients’ social and language skill development.
 Kayla is passionate about building a strong rapport with clients, families, and co-workers to create the most inclusive and supportive intervention possible.

 Megan Sneider